MetaQA: Combining Expert Agents for Multi-Skill Question Answering: Appendix

 \subsection{Evaluation}

+Since MetaQA may select more than one answer, we select the answer with the highest confidence score by MetaQA as the decision of the model to evaluate it.
 We evaluate our model and the baselines using the official metrics of each dataset, i.e., macro-average F1 for extractive, accuracy for multiple-choice, and rouge-L for abstractive.
 In the particular case of DROP, the official metric is macro-average F1, and thus, we also use it.
 The reported results are the means and standard deviations of the models trained with five different seeds except for UnifiedQA, which would be too expensive to compute.
 We use a two-tailed T-Test to compare the models with a p-value of 0.05.